This tour program is currently filled but can be waitlisted.

 To make a reservation, we only require a per-person deposit payment, which you can pay with your credit card.
 This non-refundable deposit will be applied towards the cost of your package.
 You can pay the balance due later by credit card, check or money order.
 Your final payment is due 90 days prior to departure, or within 72 hours of booking, whichever is later.

 Ticketing: Airline tickets for this tour are usually issued within 14 days of your booking, and once issued, cannot be changed, refunded or transferred.
-To issue tickets, we must receive photocopies of the signature and picture pages of your passport(s) within 14 days of your booking, or your reservation may be subject to a higher airfare or cancellation.

 Day 2: Windhoek.
 Arrive today in Windhoek, Namibia's capital city.
 After customs formalities, transfer to your hotel for check-in.
 Accommodations: Safari Court Hotel or similar.

 Day 3: Etosha.
 After breakfast this morning, depart north for Etosha, stopping en route in the small town of Okahandja, known for its woodcarvings and curios.
 You'll have some time at leisure to watch the artisans at work and to shop for their handicrafts at the local market.
 Arrive later this afternoon in Etosha and check-in at your lodge.
 Accommodations: Etosha Rest Camp or similar.
 Breakfast & dinner provided.